-This Arabic program focuses exclusively on Modern Standard Arabic-Fus'ha.
-This level is designed as a basic introduction to the Arabic language and focuses on vocabulary and basic grammatical structures.
-Effective communication and participation in daily activities will be emphasized.
 This course adopts a multi-level methodology integrating the skills of reading, writing, listening, grammar, vocabulary, and conversation.
-For total immersion, Arabic is the only teaching language used in class-except when it is necessary to facilitate the explanation of a grammatical rule or lexical phrase.
-It is the best method as it forces the student to think, learn, and speak only Arabic.
+For total immersion, Arabic is the only teaching language used in class.
+It is the best method as it forces students to think, learn, and speak only Arabic.
 The size of classes is also kept small.